revathipooja/appium/docs/en/writing-running-appium/android/uiautomator-uiselector.md

 is also supported.

 Note that the index selector is unreliable so prefer instance instead.
-The following examples are written against the api demos apk using Ruby.
+The following examples are written against the api demos apk using Ruby

 Find the first textview.